Every adult needs to financially plan.

-An ongoing financial planning relationship with a trusted financial advisor accomplishes a number of things along the way:
+An ongoing financial planning relationship with a trusted financial professional accomplishes a number of things along the way:

-2. Pulling together all aspects of your financial life: It's important to understand how each piece of your finances works together.
-Take, for example, a workplace benefit such as long term disability income insurance.
+- Pulling together all aspects of your financial life: It's important to understand how each piece of your finances works together.
+Take, for example, a workplace benefit such as long-term disability income insurance.
 The elimination period and whether or not it's paid for with after-tax dollars would play a part in determining the appropriate levels of cash reserves a family should have in place.
+(Disability income insurance calculator)